lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/googlenet.md

 ![Estrutura do bloco Inception.](../img/inception.svg) :label:`fig_inception`

-As depicted in :numref:`fig_inception`, the inception block consists of four parallel paths.
-The first three paths use convolutional layers with window sizes of $1\times 1$, $3\times 3$, and $5\times 5$
-to extract information from different spatial sizes.
-The middle two paths perform a $1\times 1$ convolution on the input to reduce the number of channels, reducing the model's complexity.
-The fourth path uses a $3\times 3$ maximum pooling layer, followed by a $1\times 1$ convolutional layer to change the number of channels.
-The four paths all use appropriate padding to give the input and output the same height and width.
-Finally, the outputs along each path are concatenated along the channel dimension and comprise the block's output.
-The commonly-tuned hyperparameters of the Inception block are the number of output channels per layer.

 Conforme descrito em :numref:`fig_inception`, o bloco de iniciação consiste em quatro caminhos paralelos.
 Os primeiros três caminhos usam camadas convolucionais